ryan4yin/k8s-gitops/README.md

 ### 1. Generate & add the age key to the cluster

+> Generally one age key for one git repository is enough,
+> so you need to generate the age key only once.

 Generate a new age key first, add the age key into the cluster:

 ```bash